 Ohio small businesses looking for short-term funding would do well to look into LoanBuilder, a PayPal Service.
 This online small business lender provides funding in the form of short-term business loans ranging from $5,000 to $500,000.
 Repayment terms can range from three months to a year long with factor rates from 1.025 to 1.19.
 Plus, unlike other short-term loan options that require daily payments, LoanBuild, a PayPal service will offer weekly payments.

 You’ll need to come to the table with at least $120,000 of annual revenue, at least nine months in business, and a FICO score of 600+ to be eligible for this option.
 And if you do end up qualifying and accepting a loan from LoanBuilder, a PayPal Service, you could access funds as quickly as the same day you submitted your application.

-Luckily, BlueVine offers their short-term lines of credit to both B2B and B2C businesses that are working with at least $120,000 in annual revenue, at least six months in business, and 600+ credit.
-This product offers credit limits of $5,100 to $250,000 with rates starting at 6.9% and six-month repayment terms.
-You’ll also have to pay a 1.6% draw fee every time you tap into a BlueVine line of credit, so be sure to keep this cost in mind while weighing your options.
+Bluevine offers their short-term lines of credit to businesses that are working with at least $480,000 in annual revenue, at least 24 months in business, and 625+ credit.
+This product offers credit limits of $5,000 to $250,000 with rates starting at 6.2% and six- or 12-month repayment terms.

 Now that you’ve made it through your guide to small business loans for Ohio-based businesses, what are your next steps?
 As you’ve likely gathered at this point, you’ll need to decide if you want to keep your search for small business funding local.
 Small business loans specifically for Ohio-based businesses are great options—if you have the time and credentials.
 If you need quick funding or you’re less than perfectly-qualified, though, you might need to start exploring your online small business loan options.
 Either way, be sure to shop your options so you know you’re taking on the most affordable debt possible.